Muay Thai

 Disrespectful behaviors such as spitting or swearing will also be dealt with penalties including warning, loss of points or disqualification.
 While takedowns are allowed, Judo or wrestling techniques are prohibited.
 The throwing of opponents off the ring or back-breaking as seen in pro-wrestling is also not allowed.

-Questions & Answers for the Muay Thai Beginner's
+Questions & Answers For The Muay Thai Beginner's

 • How dangerous is Muay Thai?